 - Fuel must not come into contact with the skin, eyes, or clothing.
 Do not breathe in the fuel vapors.
 If contact occurs with the eyes, rinse with water immediately and contact a physician.
 Immediately clean contaminated areas on the skin with soap and water.
 If fuel is swallowed, contact a physician immediately.
-Change clothing that is contaminated with fuel.
+Change clothing that has been contaminated with fuel.
 Store fuel properly in a suitable canister and keep away from children.

-If you want to garage the motorcycle for a longer period, take the following steps.
+If you plan to garage the motorcycle for a longer period, perform the following steps or have them performed.
 Before storing the motorcycle, check all parts for function and wear.
-If service, repairs or replacements are necessary, you should do this during the storage period (less workshop overload).
+If service, repairs, or replacements are necessary, you should do this during the storage period (less workshop overload).
 In this way, you can avoid long workshop waiting times at the start of the new season.

 - When refueling for the last time before taking the motorcycle out of service, add fuel additive.

 - Refuel. ( p.
-31)
+32)

 - Clean the motorcycle. ( p.
-96)
+100)

-- Change the engine oil and oil filter, clean the oil screen. ◄ (p.
-93)
+- Change the engine oil and oil filter, clean the oil screen.
+4 ( p.
+97)

 - Check the antifreeze and coolant level. ( p.
-87)
+90)

 - Check the tire air pressure. ( p.
-78)

-- Remove the battery. ◄ ( p.
 80)

+- Remove the battery.
+4 ( p.
+82)

-- Charge the battery. ♦ ( p.
-81)
+- Charge the battery. ♣ ( p.
+83)

-Storage temperature of battery without 0...
-35 °C (32...
-95 °F) direct sunlight
+Storage temperature of battery with- 0 35 °C (32 95 °F) out direct sunshine